 - Meet its legal obligations to specify the purposes for which information is used,

-- Collect and process appropriate information, and only to the extent that it is needed to fulfil its operational needs or to comply with any legal requirements,
+- Collect and process appropriate information, and only to the extent that it is needed to fulfil and necessitate its contractual and operational needs or to comply with any legal requirements,

 - Ensure the quality of information used,

-Ensure that the rights of people about whom information is held, can be fully exercised under the Act.
+Ensure that the rights of people about whom information is held, can be fully exercised under the GDPR .
 These include:

 Lincoln Security Ltd will ensure that data is collected within the boundaries defined in this policy.
-This applies to data that is collected in person, or by completing a form.
+This applies to data that is collected in person verbally over the telephone or electronically via email or by completing a form.

 When collecting data, Lincoln Security Ltd will ensure that the Data Subject: